Skip to main content

 When suppliers rely on estimates, your bills can be:

-This often means your direct debit does not match what you are actually using.
+This often means your direct debit doesn’t match what you’re actually using.

 Your energy account usually shows your supplier’s estimate of your annual usage.
 This is based on past data and may not reflect changes in how you live now.